etsangsplk/sputter/docstring/fn.md

 # (fn name? meta? [name**] form+) creates an anonymous function
-Will create an anonymous function that be passed around in a first-class manner.
+Will create an anonymous function that may be passed around in a first-class manner.

 ## An Example